ELIXIR-IIB-training/site/pages/training_courses/2024-01-30-Python_School_Intermediate_Module.md

 This Intermediate Module is designed as a follow-up to the [Basic Module of the School of Python](https://elixir-iib-training.github.io/site/2022-11-22-School_Python_genomics_Basic_module), hence it assumes a basic understanding of programming and prior programming experience in Python as prerequisites.
 This Module will primarily focus on practical applications rather than theoretical concepts.

 ### Target audience
-Research scientists at any stage of their career who are using or planning to use genomics data in their research activities are welcome to attend the workshop. <br>
+Research scientists at any stage of their career who are using (or planning to use) genomic data in their research activities are welcome to attend the workshop. <br>
 <br>
 <br>

 ### Learning Outcomes
 At the end of the course, the student will be able to:
-- Critically assess the quality of NGS data.
+- critically assess the quality of NGS data
-- Independently develop a complete pipeline for genomic analysis, starting from raw data to obtain final results.
+- develop a complete pipeline for genomic analysis (starting from raw data to obtain final results).

 In general, after completing the entire module, the student will have a greater awareness of both the use of Python and the impact that genomic analysis can have in a professional and social context.
 <br>